 Contact U.S. Bank, the police (if appropriate), your fiscal officer and the Procurement Card administrator if your card is lost or stolen.

-If fraudulent charges appear on your monthly statement, the Dispute Reporting Form should be completed.
+If fraudulent charges appear on your monthly statement, contact US Bank and the Card Program Help Desk as soon as possible.